 Articles on this site contain affiliate links, meaning we may be compensated if you purchase a product or service after clicking them.
 Read our full disclosure policy here.

 If your trips tend to be of an adrenaline-filled nature, it’s only natural to want to record all the fun you’re having.
-Whether you’re under the waves, climbing sheer rock faces, rafting down rivers, or anything else, a tiny action camera is the ideal addition to your packing list.
+Whether you’re under the waves, climbing sheer rock faces, rafting down rivers, or anything else, a tiny action camera is an ideal addition to your packing list.

 For the longest time, GoPro was the only real game in town.
 As with most other technology, though, a number of other manufacturers have arrived on the scene recently, driving prices for decent gear right down.